 - 1. If providing laundry hookups, a laundry room closet is required which must have a 36-inch minimum depth measured from back wall to back of closet doors, must accommodate a full sized (27 inches to 30 inches) clothes washer and dryer adjacent to each other, and cannot be designed for "stacked" appliances. - 2.
 Dryer vent connection box must be galvanized metal and be 2 inches maximum above finished floor. - 3.
 Washer water shutoff valves must be installed right side up with the hose connection below the shutoff handle. - 4.
-In Type A and Type B units, each clothes washer and dryer must be centered on a 30 inches x 52 inches clear floor space for a parallel side approach, only in a 52 inch clear floor space area.
+In Type A and Type B units, each clothes washer and dryer must be centered on a 30 inches x 52 inches clear floor space for a parallel approach.
 The washer and dryer clear floor space areas may overlap.
 The clear floor spaces at each appliance may not use door openings or the ability to remove laundry room/closet doors in achieving the required parallel approach clear floor space.
 All electrical, plumbing, and venting rough-ins must be centered behind each washer and dryer. - 5.
 Laundry rough-ins or equipment may not be installed in bedroom closets or in non-doored areas within a bathroom.